muratk5n/thirdwave/en/README.md

 ---

-Pipeline is currently shut off.
+NS2 is currently shut off.
 Hopefully is enabled one day to transport blue H2.

 EnergyNews: "[02/2022] It is estimated that the percentage of hydrogen in future pipelines such as Nord Stream would reach 70 percent,